India's Mutual Fund Boom Meets FII Volatility in 2025

 While India's overall mutual fund growth impresses, the ETF story is extraordinary.
 In a market historically dominated by active management, passive investing has suddenly caught fire.

 ETF assets under management grew 66% over three years, with investor accounts multiplying from 1.8M in 2020 to 5.2M by 2024.
-Products like the SBI Nifty 50 ETF, ICICI Prudential Sensex ETF, and HDFC Gold ETF now routinely see daily volumes exceeding ₹500 crore.
+Certain broad-market and gold-linked ETFs now routinely see daily volumes exceeding ₹500 crore.
+For details on specific ETFs, refer to the respective Asset Management Company (AMC) websites and scheme documents.

 Despite this growth, India's ~$100B ETF market remains tiny compared to the U.S. ($7T+), Japan's GPIF allocation ($1.7T), or even China (~$300B).
 The headroom for expansion is enormous, especially as India's savings rate approaches China's and regulatory barriers continue falling.